Actualizado

 Approval

-EVG/c/FTC/TAF is not approved to treat children weighing <25 kg.3,6 A pharmacokinetic (PK), safety, and efficacy study with a low-dose tablet in children aged ≥2 years and weighing ≥14 kg to <25 kg is ongoing.21 In this study, children had to be virologically suppressed (HIV RNA <50 copies/mL) for at least 6 months prior to entry.
-Virologic suppression was maintained19 in 27 (100%) of 27 children at Week 16, 26 (96%) of 27 children at Week 24, and 26 (96%) of 27 children at Week 48.
-No participant discontinued the study drug because of adverse events or met criteria for resistance analyses through Week 48.
-CD4 counts decreased19 by a mean of 187 cells/mm3 between baseline and Week 48, although the CD4 percentage did not differ (mean [standard deviation (SD)] change of 0.0 [<5.0]).
-At least 90% of children reported that swallowing the low-dose tablet was “easy” or “super easy” and perceived the tablet size when swallowing as “okay” at baseline, Week 4, and Week 24.21 Long-term bone safety data with the low-dose formulation through 48 weeks revealed no concerns for bone safety in this cohort16 on the basis of BMD (median change from baseline in spine BMD HA z-score +0.14 and TBLH HA z-score of −0.06) and serum biomarkers of bone formation and resorption.
+In a PK, safety, and efficacy study with a low-dose tablet in children aged ≥2 years and weighing ≥14 kg to <25 kg, children had to be virologically suppressed (HIV RNA <50 copies/mL) for at least 6 months prior to entry.19 In the most recent analysis, virologic suppression was maintained20 in 27 (100%) of 27 children at Week 16, 26 (96%) of 27 children at Week 24, and 26 (96%) of 27 children at Week 48.
+No participant discontinued the study drug because of adverse events or met the criteria for resistance analyses through Week 48.
+At least 90% of children reported that swallowing the low-dose tablet was “easy” or “super easy” and perceived the tablet size when swallowing as “okay” at baseline, Week 4, and Week 24.19

 Pharmacokinetics